dtmacroh/web-chat-system/README.md

 In your terminal, select folder that this project is in, and do command "node start".
 Upon starting, you should expect to see the phrase "Listening on port 1234".
 Done!

+##Usage:

+###Updating nickname
+In the chat box, type "/nick" followed by a space and your desired nickname.
+For example, I type /nick deb to replace username from UserN (N being an arbitrary number) to deb.